erbbysam/webRTCCopy/README.md

 ```
 npm install ws express
 node ~/server/site/server.js (or use the forever node.js module to keep it running)
+or for secure/wss:
+node ~/server/site/server-secure.js (or use the forever node.js module to keep it running)
 ```

 That's it!